 Prayer without intention

-The following scripture helps us understand it doesn’t do any good to pray without real intent ( a focused goal or intention).
+The following words help us understand it doesn’t do any good to pray without real intent ( a focused goal or intention).

 If he shall pray and not with real intent of heart; yea, and it profiteth him nothing, for God receiveth none such.Moro.
 7:9

-These scriptures are to explain prayer must involve the heart to be effective.
+These words explain prayer must involve the heart to be effective.

 And he commanded them that they should not cease to pray in their hearts.3 Nephi 20:1